MatthijsKamstra/haxejs/intro.md

 ## Open-sourcing the documentation

 I thought I was the first to try to write documentation and open-sourcing it this way, but other beat me.
-Although I was already writing everything with markdown, it looked like a good idea to use Gitbook to pusblis it.
+Although I was already writing everything with markdown, it looked like a good idea to use Gitbook to "publish" it.
 Writing documentation is like writing a book.

 **Other clever developers who had this idea before me:**